omdv/homelab-server/README.md

 - Cluster bootstrap.

-The below commands will all be executed in sequency by one `task cluster:install`.
-However you can follow step-by-step below.
+Run `task cluster:install` to bootstrap the cluster.
+If it fails due to "vault-0 not having assigned host", wait for pod to be up and execute same task again.
+You can also follow the individual steps below.

-Install zfs-localpv.
+Install zfs-localpv:

 ```bash
 task zfspv
 ```

-You can check on a host system that dataset under main zfs pool is created:
+(Optional) Check on a host system that dataset under main zfs pool is created:

 ```bash
 zfs list